Baylor vs. Alabama Predictions & Picks - Women's NCAA Tournament First Round

 Baylor Schedule Analysis

-- The Bears captured their best win of the season on November 26, when they beat the Villanova Wildcats, who rank No. 10 in the AP's Top 25, by a score of 75-70.
+- In their signature win of the season, the Bears defeated the No. 10 Villanova Wildcats, 75-70, on November 26.

-- The Bears have five Quadrant 1 wins, tied for the 27th-most in the country.
-But they also have 10 Quadrant 1 losses, tied for the 23rd-most.
+- The Bears have tied for the 27th-most Quadrant 1 victories in the nation (five), but also have tied for the 23rd-most Quadrant 1 defeats (10).

 Baylor 2022-23 Best Wins